MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/-mui.md

 # !mui

 The **!mui** extension displays the Multilingual User Interface (MUI) cache information.
-The implementation of MUI was vastly improved in Windows Vista.
+The implementation of MUI was improved in Windows Vista.
 As a result, the behavior of this extension on earlier implementations is undefined.

 ``` syntax
 !mui -c